yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 A2.2: Pre-training of embedding is an effective approach and can further improve the performance for sure.
 Unfortunately, the focus and contribution of this paper are not on embedding pre-training but on spatio-temporal linear embedding, and pretraining is not used in baselines, so we do not use it in our paper.
 Nevertheless, it will be a contribution if you conceive new ideas to improve embedding efficiency.

 Q3: What is the environment to run the code?
 And version?
 A3: We use python 3.7.2 with CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all required libs that we import.

-Could you consider starring this project to inspire the author? :}